GoldenStack/overscore/ROADMAP.md

 to jump back to a given section in memory.
 A simple system could exist on top of this, but again it would add more complexity.

+## Micro-operations and macro-operations

+The Overscore instruction set is very minimal.
+This is intended to keep the complexity of the CPU low so that is both easy to implement and easy to program in.
+However, keeping the complexity so low makes the CPU less and less useful, inciting comments like "you're basically in esolang territory at that point".

+Implementing micro-operations and macro-operations allows the complexity to remain relatively low, but makes writing assembly much easier and provides more room for optimizations.

+Specifically, all current operations will become micro-operations, and several larger macro-operations will be defined solely out of these micro-operations, introducing no new features into the CPU.
+From an assembly programmer's perspective, they might be considered as just syntax sugar.
+Thus, the macro- instructions can kind of be thought of as macros.

+Implementation tactics may include macro-operation fusion.

 ## Minimum addressable size of one bit

 Makes the minimum addressable size of the CPU equal to one (1) bit.